MechaDragonX/Bheithir/readme.md

 - Support for other emulators

 ## Special Thanks
-Special thanks to [BloodDragooner](https://github.com/BloodDragooner) for giving me the idea to this sort of thing with [SumatraPDF](https://github.com/sumatrapdfreader/sumatrapdf)!
+Special thanks to [BloodDragooner](https://github.com/BloodDragooner) for giving me the idea to do this sort of thing with [SumatraPDF](https://github.com/sumatrapdfreader/sumatrapdf)!
 A lot of code was borrowed from that project, Chilong, so check it out [here](https://github.com/MechaDragonX/Chilong)!